Benjamin Barber: Personal life

 Barber was born in New York City in 1939.
 He was educated at Grinnell College (B.A., 1960) and Harvard University (M.A., 1963; Ph.D., 1966), after earning certificates at Albert Schweitzer College (1959) and the London School of Economics (1957).

 Barber's father, Philip W. Barber, directed the New York City unit of the Federal Theatre Project, which produced plays including Macbeth and the Living Newspaper.
-His mother, Doris Frankel, was a playwright and wrote for television.
+His mother, Doris Frankel, was a playwright and wrote for television shows such as All my children.
 Barber was also active as a playwright, lyricist (libretto for George Quincy's opera Home and the River) and film-maker (The Struggle for Democracy, with Patrick Watson, and Music Inn, with Ben Barenholtz).

 Barber died on April 24, 2017, after a four-month battle with cancer.

 Career

 Barber was a senior research scholar at The Center on Philanthropy and Civil Society of The Graduate Center, The City University of New York, the president and founder of the Interdependence Movement, and Walt Whitman Professor of Political Science Emeritus, Rutgers University.
 In 2001 he joined the Department of Government and Politics at the University of Maryland as Kekst Professor of Civil Society.
-From 2007–2012, he was a distinguished senior fellow at Demos.
+From 2007 till 2012, he was a distinguished senior fellow at Demos.

 As a political theorist, Barber argued for a renewed focus on civil society and engaged citizenship as tools for building effective democracy, particularly in the post-Cold War world.
 His work examined the failure of nation-states to address global problems, and argued that cities and intercity associations are more effectively addressing shared concerns.
 Barber was a senior fellow at the USC Center on Public Diplomacy in 2005–2017.
 In February 2016, he joined the Fordham University Urban Consortium as its first Distinguished Senior Fellow and announced the inaugural convening of the Global Parliament of Mayors.

 Barber was an outside adviser to President Bill Clinton and a foreign policy adviser to Howard Dean's 2004 presidential campaign.
 He advised political parties and political leaders in the UK, Germany, Austria, Denmark, Finland and Italy on civic education and participatory institutions.

 Barber met with and worked alongside civil society and government leaders in Turkey, the United Arab Emirates, China, and Muammar Gaddafi's Libya.

-Meaning and central thesis of Strong Democracy
+Thesis on Freedom

+In his book The Death of Communal Liberty: A History of Freedom in a Swiss Mountain Canton published in 1974 Barber reflects on the history of Canton Graubünden.
+He argued that the inhabitants of the Canton regarded freedom as the liberty to live under self-government and the right to be bound by own choice.
+Instead of rat-racing for ever more money and consumer goods, the Swiss citizen in that Canton felt enough solidarity to uphold a community.
+This is why, according to Barber, Swiss citizens resisted guest workers in the 1960s and 1970s.